Get free weekly resources from us!

 Perhaps you were called to children’s ministry because you love kids—and now feel intimidated because you’re supposed to reach parents, too.
 Never fear, you’re probably already doing what parents need from you the most.

 As a children’s ministry kid-lovin’ superhero, you’ll find connecting with parents is more natural than you think.
-There’s an old saying that “the way to a man’s heart is through his stomach.”
-Kidmin leaders can say, “The way to our church’s parents is through their children.”
+Kidmin leaders might even say, “The way to our church’s parents is through their children.”

 So put into action these three practical, natural ways to connect with parents—through their kids!
 This dynamite way uses your Jesus-powered abilities.
 You can Thank.
 Notice.
 Trust.
 Just remember TNT!
 Then, have a blast!

 Thank God for parents!
 Parents and children’s ministry leaders are already on the same team.
 You both love children and want the best spiritual experience for them.
-So don’t expend negative energy complaining or angsting about what parents lack or don’t do.
-Just think—they got their kids to church!
+So don’t expend negative energy complaining about what parents lack or don’t do.
+Just think: They got their kids to church!
 That alone shows they care.
 Give thanks!

 In the book Handing Down the Faith, professors of sociology, Christian Smith and Amy Adamczyk, say, “Most parents see themselves, rather than their congregations, as primarily responsible for the religious acculturation of their children.
 They do so in part because many have chosen their congregation for practical reasons, they have a lot of confidence in their grasp of religion, and they want to be involved in all aspects of their children’s lives including their religious development.”